Credential Dumping – Active Directory Reversible Encryption

 Mitigation

-- Ensure that Allow Reversible Password Encryption property is set to disabled.
+- Additionally, ensure that the Allow Reversible Password Encryption property remains disabled for better security.

 Conclusion